 20 Sweetgrass seeds, Hierochloe odorata, 'Bison grass'

 Sacred plant to many North American tribes.
 AKA Bison grass, Vanilla grass, Holy grass.
+Germination is low, 10% or less.
+Best is to buy a plant.

 Many Native Americans burned Sweet Grass to invite the presence of good Spirits.
 Sweet Grass is an aromatic, cool-season perennial growing 10-24 inches in height and spreading about two feet per year by underground rhizomes.
 Its natural habitat is wetlands, prairies, and savannas.